Iris Ann Ledden SSND

 Sister Iris Ann’s advanced education consisted of a Bachelor of Arts degree in Elementary Education from the College of Notre Dame of Maryland (now Notre Dame of Maryland University), Baltimore, Maryland in 1971 and a Master of Arts in Religious Studies from St. Louis University, St. Louis, Missouri in 1990.

 First missioned to Sacred Heart School, Griffin, Ga., Sister Marie Henry began her teaching career in the middle grades.
-She returned to Baltimore in 1966 and was a teacher and late principal at several local schools, including St. Thomas Aquinas School.
+She returned to Baltimore in 1966 and was a teacher and later principal at several local schools, including St. Thomas Aquinas School.
 During the years of 1974-1977, Iris Ann resided at St. Clare and Corpus Christi Monasteries in New Jersey and at Bon Secours Spiritual Center in Marriottsville, Md., taking a special interest in spirituality and spiritual direction.

 Sister spent the next 13 years in St. Louis, Mo. as a student and staff person at St. Louis University.
 She worked in communications and as an editor for the Review for Religious magazine.
 Moving to the diocese of Lexington, Ky. in 1990, Iris Ann directed the office of Ministry Formation.
 After a sabbatical at the Oblate School of Theology in San Antonio, Texas, she returned to Lexington as a director for diocesan spiritual ministry and social justice programs.
-When Iris retired to Baltimore in 2017, she was accompanied by her comfort dog, a Beagle, aptly named Scrappy.
+When Iris retired to Baltimore in 2017, she was accompanied by her comfort dog, a Beagle aptly named Scrappy.

 Sister Iris Ann died suddenly on July 18 while visiting a friend in Lexington, Ky.
 How fitting that her death occurred while she was in her beloved Kentucky.